-Derby produced by Fowlers Forest Dairies Ltd. is a traditional British cheese made in Derbyshire, England since the 16th century.
-Hard to find these days, it is England’s oldest and most famous cheeses made in several varieties including Sage Derby.
+Derby is a traditional British cheese made in Derbyshire, England since the 16th century.
+Hard to find these days, it is England’s oldest and most famous cheese made in several varieties including Sage Derby.

-Made with cow’s milk, Derby is a semi-hard cheese with a mild flavour and creamy ivory to a rich yellow pate.
-It is sometimes compared to mild cheddar because of the texture but Derby is more mild with a buttery, creamy flavour and strong melting ability.
+Made from cow’s milk, Derby is a semi-hard cheese with a mild flavour and creamy ivory to a rich yellow pate.
+It is sometimes compared to mild cheddar because of the texture but Derby is milder with a buttery, creamy flavour and strong melting ability.